h2oai/h2ogpt/docs/README_MACOS.md

 ```bash
 python generate.py --base_model='llama' --prompt_type=wizard2 --score_model=None --langchain_mode='UserData' --user_path=user_path
 ```
+For the above, ignore the CLI output saying `0.0.0.0`, and instead point browser at http://localhost:7860 (for windows/mac) or the public live URL printed by the server (disable shared link with `--share=False`).
 To support document Q/A jump to [Install Optional Dependencies](#document-qa-dependencies).

 ---